Preventing falls at home

 - Use a device to help you walk, such as a walker, crutches, or a cane

-Tips to prevent you from falling
+Tips to prevent you from falling:

-- Some medicines can make you dizzy, sleepy, weak, or shaky.
+- Ask your care team about possible side effects of your medicines.
+Some medicines can make you dizzy, sleepy, weak, or shaky.

 - Always rise slowly to prevent dizziness.
+Sit for 2 to 3 minutes before standing.

 - Exercise to improve your strength, balance, and coordination.

-- Walk on hard, level surfaces.
+- Walk on hard, uncluttered level surfaces.
+Walk only in well-lit areas.

 - Hold on to a handrail when walking up and down stairs.

-Tips to prevent you from falling in your home
+Tips to prevent you from falling in your home:

 - Sleep on a bed that is easy to get in and out of.